PDF (The adoption of a harm reduction philosophy: the development and operation of a needle exchange programme in one former health board area)

 |Subjects:||J Health care, prevention and rehabilitation > Health-related prevention > Health information and education > Communicable disease control > Needle distribution and exchange|

 VA Geographic area > Europe > Ireland

-M Social sciences, economics, law and crime > Policy > Policy on AOD > Harm reduction policy
+MP-MR Policy, planning, economics, work and social services > Policy > Policy on drugs and alcohol > Harm reduction policy

 G Health and disease > Etiology > Disease transmission factor > Needle sharing